Spiritual blindness

 Jesus frequently said: 'He who has ears, let him hear (Mat 11:15)' and 'He who has ears to hear, let him hear (Mar 4:9).'
 What did he mean by that?
 He meant: 'Those to whom God has given the ability to hear and understand spiritual truth should pay attention to what I am saying.'

-That instruction is so important, Jesus gave it to each of the seven churches in the Book of Revelation (Rev 23).
+That instruction is so important, Jesus gave it to each of the seven churches in the book of Revelation (Rev 23).

 An unusual healing